fashionliteracy/fashionliteracy.github.io/_posts/news/2020-11-06-desi-belle-by-killer-eans-guccis-film-estival-and-london-fahion-week-2021.md

 ### Desi Bellé by Killer Jeans

-India's leading denim brand, Killer Jeans, has launched a brand Desi Bele under their "www" campaign.
-Quite exiting activities are planned by Killer Jeans as part of social media viral content marketing, influencer tie-ups, and merchandizing.
+India's leading denim brand, Killer Jeans, has launched a brand Desi Bellé under their "www" campaign.
+Quite exciting activities are planned by Killer Jeans as part of social media viral content marketing, influencer tie-ups, and merchandizing.